opokueric/opokueric.github.io/_posts/2025-10-25-What-is-Health-Economics.md

 layout: post
 categories: media
 ---
-Health Economics is the application of  theoretical economic concepts for research, economic evaluations and policy analysis in the healthcare industry.
+Health Economics is the application of theoretical economic concepts for research, intervention evaluations and policy analysis in the healthcare industry.